tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

 I popped the control panel.
 I looked for the wire that connected to the release button.
 It was in a cluster of wires that went to the door.
 This system had plenty of redundancy.
 Which was good, and unexpected honestly.
 Looks like my nightmare was unsubstantiated.
 But not checking the signal now would be silly.
-I placed my voltmeter on my lap and removed one of the measuring clamps.
+I placed my voltmeter on my lap and removed only one of the measuring clamps.
 Slowly I extended my hand and put the clamp to just one of the release wires.
 Once in place I retracted my hand and went for the next clamp on the device.
+Shaking and moving slowly, filled with nervousness as the moment of truth came closer.
 Reaching forward I put the other clamp on the same wire, completing the circuit.